julianmak/NEMO-related/docs/compilation_notes/nemo37.rst

 follows NEMO 3.6 but the commands are slightly different.

 If you get errors that are not documented here, see if :ref:`the XIOS1.0 NEMO3.6
-<sec:nemo36>` page contains the relevant errors.
+<sec:nemo36>` page contain the relevant errors.

 The assumption here is that the compiler is fixed and the packages (e.g., NetCDF4 and a MPI bindings) are configured to be consistent with the compilers.
-See :ref:`here <sec:other-pack>` to check whether the binaries exist, where they are, and how they might be installed.
+See :ref:`here <sec:other-pack>` to check whether the binaries exist, where they are, and how they might be installed separately if need be.
+All the ``#CHANGE ME`` highlighted below needs be modified to point to the appropriate paths or binaries (soft links with ``ln -s`` are ok).

-The instructions below assumes ``gcc4.9`` compilers but works for ``gcc4.8`` and ``gcc5.4`` compilers too (with one extra flag required in XIOS compilation for the latter).
+The instructions below uses ``gcc4.9`` for demonstration (modifications with ``gcc5.4`` as appropriate).
 I defined some extra variables on a Linux machine:

 .. code-block:: bash